JamesPImes/piltextbox/readme.md

 # piltextbox

-A package for streamlined writing of text in an image with the [Pillow (PIL) library](https://pypi.org/project/Pillow/), with automatic textwrapping and indendation, optional text-block justification, and configurable font settings.
+An extension for the [Pillow (PIL) library](https://pypi.org/project/Pillow/) for streamlined writing of text in an image, with automatic textwrapping and indendation, optional text-block justification, configurable font settings, and basic bold/italic formatting.

 ### To install
 ```